sallecta/lited/doc/usage.md

 ## Getting Started
-When lite is started it's typically opened with a *project directory* — this is the directory where your project's code and other data resides.
-The project directory is set once when lite is started and, for the duration of the session, cannot be changed.
+When lited is started it's typically opened with a *project directory* — this is the directory where your project's code and other data resides.
+The project directory is set once when lited is started and, for the duration of the session, cannot be changed.

-To open lite with a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the lite executable or a running instance of lite.
+To open lited with a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the lited executable or a running instance of lited.

-The main way of opening files in lite is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be opened using the **`ctrl+p`** shortcut by default.
+The main way of opening files in lited is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be opened using the **`ctrl+p`** shortcut by default.